fc311/rustlings/README.md

+# About TRB x Rustlings

+A workbench repo for the official [Rustlings](https://rustlings.rust-lang.org/) project working with [The Rust Book (TRB)](https://doc.rust-lang.org/stable/book/) in parallel.

+---

-# Exercise to Book Chapter mapping
+## Exercise to Book Chapter mapping

 | Exercise        | Book Chapter |
 | --------------- | ------------ |